sostenibilidad-unam/dmana/doc/README.md

  EGO3: Ms. Mirna, Mr. Admin (permits for NPA), Dr. X (ecologist), Mr. Bugs (student)
  EGO4: Ms. Tutsi (user), Dr. Sandra
  EGO5: Dr. Nigel, Dr. Repsa, Mr. Green (International NGO), Mr. Admin, .... ??

+## Outputs

+### Exporting to common file formats

+Any selected edgelist may be exported to the following formats:

+ - GrahpML.
+This format is a variant of XML specialized in representing complex networks.
+Many programs are able to read it, specially Cytoscape.
+ - Pajek's .net format.
+Pajek is a common tool for social network analyses.
+ - GraphViz DOT format.
+There are many ways of visualizing a complex network, GraphViz is a specialized tool which includes many different strategies for network visualization.

+### Network analysis report

+Common metrics can be obtained in a spreadsheet for a selected network.
+ - Number of nodes
+ - Number of edges
+ - Network density
+ - Netwok Clustering index
+ - Average node connectivity

+## Visualization

+### Spring-embedded PDF

+### Interactive spring-embedded

+### Relationship Diagram PDF

+### Hiveplot

+### Adjacency Matrices Contrast Heatmap